HyperAgents/hmas/domains/manufacturing-environments/safety-rules/README.md

 # Description

-In the i3S Organization Entity, if there is a fire, then all the doors must be closed, it is forbidden for people to take the elevators and it is allowed for people to take the emergency exits.
+In the i3S Organization, if there is a fire, then all the doors must be closed, it is forbidden for people to take the elevators and it is allowed for people to take the emergency exits.
 Thomas, a safety guard must ascertain which norms have not been respected and ensure that they are.
 Thus, Thomas must list a set of norms and which norms are applicable wrt their context of application, and be able to know norms that have not been respected.

 # Competency Questions